 For example yield is different when comparing tons per acre, compared to tons per input of water or energy, compared to yield per unit of calories, protein and other nutritional units.

-– Looking at technological and science based agricultural advancements and enhancements, and seeing how they can help improve soil health, increasing yield and productivity, or helping make agriculture easier and more profitable.
+Related to the above point, advancements, improvements and new technologies might help improve soil health, increase yield and productivity, or help make agriculture easier and more profitable.

 The use of GMOs might be one example of this

-– Using the existing grazing and cropland we have more efficiently, and assessing how we might best use the agricultural land currently not being utilized around the world (and whether it can be used at all).
+– Using the grazing and cropland that is in use more efficiently, and assessing how we might best use the agricultural land currently not being utilized around the world

-– Farmers might look at growing foods that have higher carrying capacities, and that use less land, as well as other resources.
+– Consider how different foods and food types have different carrying capacities, and use different amounts of land, as well as other resources

-Food produced though still needs to be healthy, nutritious and cater to people’s pecific dietary requirements though – some of which could conflict with sustainable resource use goals
+Food still needs to be healthy, nutritious and cater to people’s pecific dietary requirements though – some of which could conflict with sustainable resource use goals

-Also, farming is a business as well – and farmers need to be able to produce what is profitable, or be subsidized or financially supported if they are to take risks or be forced to implement new practices or to grow new products that might not be profitable.
+Also, farming is a business as well – farmers need to be able to produce what is profitable, or be subsidized or financially supported if they are to take risks or be forced to implement new practices or to grow new products that might not be profitable.
 There would be questions over the long term feasibility of unprofitable agricultural products though

-– Specifically with land use – we might weigh up how inefficient it is to continue to use land to produce animal feed for livestock (where an energy conversion process takes place), when the land could be used to grow food directly for human consumption.
+– Specifically with land use – we might weigh up how inefficient it is to continue to use land to produce animal feed for livestock and also to use land for biofuels, instead of using land for food that goes directly to humans for direct consumption

 [The US and Brazil send a lot of their crop calories to animal feed.
 India and Europe are quite good at sending crop calories to feed people first (before animals and before making biofuels).
 China could do better with sending their crop calories to people (although the total number of people they have to feed is obviously significant because of population density)] (environmentreports.com).